edsu/inkdroid.org/_posts/2016-10-15-followers.md

 But maybe, just maybe, this data points at the fact that a Woman's right to choose is still a polarizing and hot button issue, more than any other, for folks in this years election?
+Or at least for folks who use Twitter...which is definitely  not all voters.
+That's probably the biggest caveat there is.

 If you have ideas, questions, criticisms about any of this I'd love to hear from you.

 [Night Against Hate]: http://mith.umd.edu/research/night-against-hate/
 [spreadsheet]: https://docs.google.com/spreadsheets/d/1LsJHAdSexX4yoYq_Pgfb7XWZgRmBuCcS-7QEETfHxlA/edit#gid=740279925